zilti/visuflow/README.md

 1. Numbers: Tells the walker how much to drop from the list it's walking on.
 The walker can only ever work on the first element of the list.
 0 means: Run the fork again.

 2. A keyword: Tells the walker: Drop one and continue at the list at the map value of the keyword.
-If no map is found, the walker will look if the first element of the vector is equal to the keyword.
+If no map is found, the walker will look if the first element of the list is equal to the keyword.

 3. Chaining: You can chain numbers and keywords together in a sequence. e.g. [3 :foo] means: Drop three and continue as in 2., with the exception that no more entries will be dropped. :foo is an implicit [1 :foo].